AdobeDocs/commerce-operations.en/help/upgrade/resources/recommended-reading.md

 ---
 # Recommended reading for upgrade planning

-Continue learning about Adobe Commerce and Magento Open Source upgrades by using the resources on this page.
+Continue learning about Adobe Commerce upgrades by using the resources on this page.

 <table>
   <tbody>
     <tr>
       <td><strong>Release Notes and Announcements</strong>
-        <p>Learn about the latest developments in Adobe Commerce and Magento Open Source, including product strategy, security, bug fixes, and known issues.</p>
+        <p>Learn about the latest developments in Adobe Commerce, including product strategy, security, bug fixes, and known issues.</p>
           <ul>
             <li><a href="https://blog.adobe.com/">Adobe Blog</a></li>
             <li><a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/overview.html">Adobe Help Center</a></li>